""

 Other Test(s) (e.g., GMAT, MCAT) n/a

-For admission to the graduate program, the Slavic department requires the equivalent of a B.A. degree in Russian and a GPA of at least 3.0 on a 4.0 scale.
-Students who have carried out graduate work at another institution must have a graduate GPA of 3.25.
-Official TOEFL (where applicable) scores are required.
+For admission to the graduate program, the Slavic department requires the equivalent of a BA degree in Russian and a GPA of at least 3.0 on a 4.0 scale.
+Applicants who have carried out graduate work at another institution must have a graduate GPA of 3.25.
+International degree-seeking applicants must prove English proficiency using the Graduate School's requirements.

-Experience has shown that students who have spent at least a semester studying in Russia are best prepared to carry on graduate-level study in Russian.
-Students who are admitted with deficiencies, especially in Russian, are required to make up such deficiencies.
+Applicants who have spent at least a semester studying in a Russian-speaking setting are best prepared to continue graduate-level study in Russian.
+Admitted applicants with deficiencies, especially in Russian, are required to make up such deficiencies.

-Note that we do not admit students seeking a terminal M.A.
+Note that we do not admit applicants seeking a terminal MA.
 Prospective students who are interested in a terminal master’s degree are encouraged to consider the interdisciplinary master’s degree in Russian, East European, and Central Asian Studies (REECAS) through the Center for Russia, Eastern Europe and Central Asia (CREECA).

 Graduate School Resources